 Fig 3.
 CT scans from the newly discovered skulls of the legged snake Najash, and new evolutionary scenario for the acquisition of key features characteristic of the modern snake skull.

 In just one piece of work, the new findings and analyses settle a long-standing debate on the sequence of bone loss on the skull of snakes during their early evolution: the postorbital bone, not the jugal bone, was the major “cheekbone” element lost early in snake evolution, and after the disappearance of the temporal bones.
 As a major consequence, it is therefore the jugal bone (not the postorbital) that is observed as a small remnant on some species of living snakes, revising decades of anatomical literature.
 Additionally, all evolutionary scenarios explored by our team (based on different evolutionary trees and divergence time estimates for snakes), indicated that snakes retained well-developed hindlimbs (and likely no forelimbs) for several million years during their early evolutionary history.
 This was not a quick and transient evolutionary experiment, but a body plan that lasted for at least 70 million years, and maybe more.
 Further, some of the key features that have been historically utilized to characterize all snakes, turn out to be characteristic only of the modern snake lineages, such as the unique enclosure of the middle year bone (enclosure termed crista circumfenestralis) in the braincase of modern snakes.
 [Or is it?
-Recent findings indicate that even well studied modern snakes may actually like this feature].
+Recent findings indicate that even well known modern snakes may actually lack this feature too!].

 Perhaps the most controversial point indicated by the results of this paper, at least among the students of snake evolution, may be the strong morphological signal for the placement of blindsnakes (small, blind and well-adapted to burrowing) further up on the snake tree of life.
 This contradicts hypotheses supported by molecular data, in which blindsnakes represent the earliest evolving form among all modern snake lineages.
 Both in our results and other recent studies including fossil data, morphology tends to place fossil snake lineages (such as Najash) within the earliest branches of snake evolution, before the radiation of the modern lineages (in which blindsnakes would be the earliest modern lineages to evolve).
 However, in our results using updated morphological data, blindsnakes are not the earliest evolving snake lineage even among the modern species.
 Instead, they are placed higher up in the snake tree, as a highly modified snake lineage relative to the snake ancestral condition: a topic discussed in further detail in the new book just mentioned above!
 Our analyses combining morphological and molecular data provide some conciliatory results between both datatypes, indicating that blindsnakes may be the most primitive among the living forms, whereas the fossil species form a separate group of their own.
 This would support the idea that blindsnakes may be primitive among living forms, but not among all snake lineages that ever lived.